Solving Your 5 Biggest Retirement Concerns

 If you’re a ways out from retirement, you’ll want to do some calculations.

 You don’t want to find out how much money you need for retirement when it’s right around the corner.

 So the sooner you get this into perspective the better.
 You don’t need to be a math whiz.
 There are good calculators you can use.
 But you need to use them.

 Here’s the problem: It can look like a pension, Social Security, and some modest savings will be plenty.
 But that can be a very false picture.
 Pensions and Social Security don’t generally keep pace with inflation.

 If you estimate inflation at four percent, costs will roughly quadruple across a 30-something year retirement.
 And most of that needs to come from your assets.
 This doesn’t mean things are hopeless if you have only a pension and Social Security.
 It probably means you have it better than most.
 But if you’re spending all of that early in retirement, you’ll quickly run into trouble as costs continue to rise.

 If you have time, you can run the calculators and see what you’ll need for retirement.
 Even if you don’t have time, you still need to run the calculators.
 Only now it’s to determine what you can afford, what you can do in the remaining time until the big day.
-You can also use tools like Blooom to make sure your 401(k) investments are giving you the best bang for your buck.

 3. Insufficient Income

 The third major obstacle appears similar to the second.
 But it comes from a different place.
 Some people are concerned that their sources of income will be insufficient to meet their ongoing needs.
 The difference from concern two is that they’re concerned about cash flow trouble in the present as opposed to running out later in life.